A city destroyed: Visiting Agdam, Nagorno-Karabakh

 Kirsty and I hadn’t really planned to visit Agdam during our time in Nagorno-Karabakh.
 We were travelling around the republic on public transport which is limited in availability and destinations.
 There are no marshrutkas (shared minivans that run set routes) travelling to the centre of Agdam and it is difficult (although not impossible) to arrange for a taxi to take you to all the places of interest within the city unless you can speak Armenian and explain what it is that you want to see.

-Furthermore, when you get your Nagorno-Karabakh visa (which you can do at the Ministry of Foreign Affairs in Stepanakert after your arrival in the Republic), you have to list all the places you intend to visit.
+Furthermore, when you get your Nagorno-Karabakh visa (which you can do at the Ministry of Foreign Affairs in Stepanakert after your arrival in the region), you have to list all the places you intend to visit.
 These are subsequently approved by the nice man at the Ministry and then detailed on a permit that you need to keep with you at all times.
 Agdam is still currently used as a buffer zone by the Armed Forces of Armenia, a Front Line if you will, and you have no chance of getting the city listed on your permit.

 This is partly for your own safety.
 There is still plenty of unexploded ordnance lying around plus both sides still take potshots at each other every now and then and a tourist being caught in the crossfire is not good for business.
 On top of this, what happened at Agdam during the war is still very contentious with such phrases as ethnic cleansing and genocide being banded around and this is another reason the authorities do not want you visiting.